 Places that are “human-scale,” such as walkable blocks, alleyway restaurants, or dynamic mixed-use areas, also reoccur in Wolfe’s “urban diary.”
-A simple picture can express this most aptly.
-Consider the picture of London’s Covent Garden shown below, where walkability (or Wolfe’s term, “sit-ability”), historic architecture with various uses, and a local touch create an inviting and cultural environment.
+Consider London’s Covent Garden, where walkability (or Wolfe’s term, “sit-ability”), historic architecture with various uses, and a local touch create an inviting and cultural environment.
 What you are seeing is urbanism that isn't trying too hard.
 This wasn't done deliberately; people just like to live this way.

 The jargon-free text makes this book a good option for anyone, but the substance of the message could make for academic reading as well.
 I enjoyed reading this book for its vignettes of urban living from around the world.
 Understanding how these places came to be is key to discovering the untapped potential in our own city.